juanfernandes/juanfernandes-uk/src/uses/uses.md

 permalink: "/uses/index.html"
 intro:
   heading: Uses
+description: These are the tools I like to use, it's ones I use when I can, but as a contractor I am used to adapting and using what ever tools the client needs me to use.
+keywords: uses/ tools, software, hardware, office setup, freelance web designer, frontend developer

 ---
 I love seeing what designers and developers use to do their job - so I thought I'd create my own /uses page.